-Falmouth Academy is host to a variety of community events ranging from talks to films to musical performances.
-Please check out the calendar on this page.
+Falmouth Academy is host to a variety of community events ranging from talks to films to musical performances throughout the year.
+Please check out the FA calendar for current events.

 Cape Cod Theatre Project

-The Falmouth Chorale is comprised of 100 active singers who love singing choral music and performing at community and private events.
+is comprised of 100 active singers who love singing choral music and performing at community and private events.
 They are led by Artistic Director, John Yankee who is also the director of the Falmouth Academy Boys' and Girls' Chorus groups.
 For more information, visit the Falmouth Chorale website.